Reliable high-resolution CPU TIME retrieval under MVS 3.8J

 When searching for other 'cpu time from ASCBEJST' methods I stumbled

-function included in the 1998 edition of the
+across the TIMED function included in the 1998 edition of the

-section of the CERN PACKLIB
+KERNLIB section of the CERN PACKLIB (see

 sourcecode).

-This function calls the SVC CALLDISP
+This function calls the SVC CALLDISP to force an update of

-but not under MVS 3.8J
+but not under MVS 3.8J.
+A WAIT on a fall-through

-ECB
+ECB (see

 posting)

-also doesn't work under MVS 3.8J
+also doesn't work under MVS 3.8J.

-function finally pointed me to the proper solution.
+A comment in the TIMED function finally pointed me to the proper solution.
 The comment states effectively:

-ASCBEJST + (TOD - LCCADTOD)
+ASCBEJST + (TOD - LCCADTOD).

-field that holds the TOD
+LCCADTOD is an LCCA field that holds the TOD

 of the last dispatch.
-So I searched the whole MVS 3.8J
+So I searched the whole MVS 3.8J code base

-.
+for code using LCCADTOD.
 Easy to do after a full export with the

 hercexport tool (see posting on